 Lung cancer

-Lung cancer starts in the respiratory system and can spread to other parts of the body [44050].
-It has a low survival rate [31288] and smoking is the largest risk factor for the disease [44050].
+Lung cancer can begin in the respiratory system (primary lung cancer) or another part of the body and spread to the lungs (secondary or metastatic cancer in the lung) [44050].
+It has a low survival rate [36045] and smoking is the largest risk factor for the disease [44050].

 References